zknoebel/bankingApp/README.md

     Due: Oct 15th @ 11:55pm

 The Banking App is an application that allows a user to create, modify and store bank accounts.
 It supports three forms of currency, US Dollars, Euros and Japanese Yen.

+### Programming assignment 2

+    Task:
+    Produce a financial program that tracks the balances of multiple users and supports multiple currencies.
+This will be done in stages.

+    Details:
+    Create the Multiuser portion of your application.
+    Users now have to login to your application
+    You should have a management account and it is the only one that is able to add and remove users.
+    It should attempt to validate the user and handle incorrect authentication properly It should also support the transfer of money from one user’s account to another.
+Validate that the user’s have accounts and the source account has the funds necessary for the transfer to occur.

+    Functions:
+    ADDUSER - Add username to the database.
+Set user’s preferred currency to CurrencyType.
+Also set the user’s password and save the hashed version to a file.
+Leverage a salt to ensure duplicate passwords area always unique.
+Your user database should look something like this:
+    USERNAME,SALT,Hashed_Password
+    DELUSER - Remove user from the database • [ADD|SUB] - Add or remove amount from user’s account.
+Currency Value can be from any of the supported currency types.
+    Login – Your application should support a login phase where passwords are checked based on your database.
+    Transfer – Ability to transfer money from one account to the next.

+    You must gracefully reject any attempts to provide invalid data.
+    The database of currencies and users should persist between executions of the program.
+    Permissible languages: C/C++, Java, Python, or Other with permission of instructor.
+No Shell Scripts

+    Output:
+    Program
+    1 page summary including how to install any dependencies, how to run the application, and example runs.
+    Github Only (or equivalent)!

 #### Installation